3 Tips if You Only Have $1000/mo to Spend on Marketing

 I owe all of my Facebook ads knowledge to Claire, having learned directly from her via her Facebook Ad Consultant Incubator program and her Absolute Facebook Ads Course, and I truly can't recommend her enough.

 Keep in mind that FB ads are not a magic pill and CPMs have been steadily climbing, meaning results are more expensive and tricky to get than ever.
 They're not impossible, but expect to start seeing ROI around the third month; sooner if your offer and funnel are already optimized, or longer if you still have some major optimizing to do.

-Contact us with some info about your business goals and background, and we'll do our best to send you some tips and resources to help you out!
+Contact us with details about your business goals and we'll do our best to send you some strategies to help you out.